Equigenerated Gorenstein ideals of codimension three: Introduction

-We solve this question in the case where $I$ has linear resolution (Theorem~\ref{colon_problem_linear_case}), in terms of a degree constraint and show that, when the directrix $\mathfrak{f}$ is a power of $x_1+\cdots +x_n$, the solutions lie on a dense open set of the space of parameters (Proposition~\ref{sum_power_case}).
-The main part of the latter requires zero characteristic because it invokes a beautiful Lefschetz kind result of R. Stanley, with algebraic proofs by Reid--Roberts--Roitman (\cite{RRR91} and Oesterl\'e in (\cite[Apendix A]{BuChSi})).
+The second problem above is more delicate.
+One usefulness of solving it is yet another simple way of producing equigenerated Gorenstein ideals.
+Obviously, merely controlling degrees in both terms of the colon operation does not lead too far -- e. g., in characteristic zero the ideal $(x^d,y^d,z^d): (x+y+z)^{d-1}$, for $d\geq 2$ , is $d$-equigenerated, while $(x^4,y^4,z^4): x^{3}+y^{3}+z^{3}$ is not equigenerated.
+Yet, we solve this question in the case where $I$ has linear resolution (Theorem~\ref{colon_problem_linear_case}), in terms of a degree constraint and show that, when the directrix $\mathfrak{f}$ is a power of $x_1+\cdots +x_n$, the solutions lie on a dense open set of the space of parameters (Proposition~\ref{sum_power_case}).
+The main part of the latter requires characteristic zero because it invokes a result of Stanley, with algebraic proofs by Reid--Roberts--Roitman (\cite{RRR91} and Oesterl\'e in (\cite[Apendix A]{BuChSi})).

-In the way of considering the last problem, one introduces the notion of {\em pure power gap}, an integer measuring how far off from the socle degree is an exponent of the powers of independent linear forms lying in the ideal.
+In the way of considering the last problem, we introduce the notion of {\em pure power gap}, an integer measuring how far off from the socle degree is an exponent of the powers of independent linear forms lying in the ideal.
 We give the basic role of this invariant, hoping it will be useful in other contexts.